What Are Transactional Leaders and Transformational Leaders? - HRDQ

 Unsatisfied Team of Employees

-What is Transformational Leadership?
+What Is Transformational Leadership?

 A Transformational Leader

 According to Burns, this type of leadership is present when "leaders and followers make each other advance to a higher level of moral and motivation."
-People that are transformational leaders tend to be enthusiastic, energetic, and passionate.
+People who are transformational leaders tend to be enthusiastic, energetic, and passionate.
 The goals of this leadership style involve promoting loyalty, inspiring growth, and instilling confidence in the group.

 Primary Ideas Behind Transformational Leadership